briangalvez/briangalvez/README.md

 - 👋 Hi, I’m @briangalvez
 - 👀 I’m interested in programming.
-- 🌱 I’m currently learning python and mysql.
+- 🌱 I’m currently learning Python, C# and MySQL.

 <!---
 briangalvez/briangalvez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.